Chandanpage/Birthday_Sushma/README.md

-Made this as a birthday present for my girlfriend during lockdown.
+Made this as a birthday present for Sushma Ma`am.
 Small attempt for virtual party.

 Sample screenshot of the application .
 ![GitHub Logo](/images/screenshots/sample.jpg)